weaverwhale/docs/src/pages/oncall/sop.md

 PRs are always welcome, and if you’re unsure about the fix, feel free to ask for help!

+### Optional: 🦖 Creating a JIRA ticket

+If a lower priority issue is found, and you don't have tge time or knowledge to fix it, create a JIRA ticket.

+This is imoprtant as things left in slack are quickly forgotten, and we want to make sure we don't lose track of the issue.
+JIRA is the way we do this 😎

 ## Closing the loop

-Once the issue is resolved, close loop within the slack thread.
+Once the issue is resolved, close loop within the slack thread, and/or in JIRA.

-Usually the fixer of the issue will close the issue, but if that ends up being you, please don't forget to do so!
+Usually the fixer of the issue will close the issue, but if that ends up being you, try to remember this last step!

 Ideally, you can provide a sentence-or-two summary of what happened, and what the fix was.
 Code is even better!
 This helps document the entire engagement for future on-callers.